Spirit Realty Capital, Inc. (NYSE:SRC) Short Interest Update

 Spirit Realty Capital, Inc. (NYSE:SRC) saw a large increase in short interest in the month of December.
 As of December 15th, there was short interest totalling 3,820,000 shares, an increase of 124.7% from the November 30th total of 1,700,000 shares.
 Based on an average daily volume of 776,200 shares, the short-interest ratio is presently 4.9 days.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Meeder Asset Management Inc. lifted its position in Spirit Realty Capital by 49.1% in the 2nd quarter.
-Meeder Asset Management Inc. now owns 680 shares of the real estate investment trust’s stock valued at $33,000 after acquiring an additional 224 shares in the last quarter.
-Moors & Cabot Inc. bought a new position in Spirit Realty Capital in the 3rd quarter valued at approximately $41,000.
-Private Capital Group LLC lifted its position in Spirit Realty Capital by 34.3% in the 3rd quarter.
-Private Capital Group LLC now owns 924 shares of the real estate investment trust’s stock valued at $43,000 after acquiring an additional 236 shares in the last quarter.
-NEXT Financial Group Inc lifted its position in Spirit Realty Capital by 67.9% in the 3rd quarter.
-NEXT Financial Group Inc now owns 992 shares of the real estate investment trust’s stock valued at $46,000 after acquiring an additional 401 shares in the last quarter.
-Finally, Dark Forest Capital Management LP bought a new position in Spirit Realty Capital in the 3rd quarter valued at approximately $81,000.
-94.69% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Vanguard Group Inc. lifted its position in Spirit Realty Capital by 2.8% in the 2nd quarter.
+Vanguard Group Inc. now owns 17,023,985 shares of the real estate investment trust’s stock valued at $814,428,000 after acquiring an additional 463,369 shares in the last quarter.
+BlackRock Inc. lifted its position in Spirit Realty Capital by 0.9% in the 3rd quarter.
+BlackRock Inc. now owns 15,605,677 shares of the real estate investment trust’s stock valued at $718,485,000 after acquiring an additional 146,729 shares in the last quarter.
+FMR LLC lifted its position in Spirit Realty Capital by 7.6% in the 2nd quarter.
+FMR LLC now owns 8,159,260 shares of the real estate investment trust’s stock valued at $390,340,000 after acquiring an additional 579,043 shares in the last quarter.
+State Street Corp lifted its position in Spirit Realty Capital by 4.5% in the 2nd quarter.
+State Street Corp now owns 5,172,969 shares of the real estate investment trust’s stock valued at $250,721,000 after acquiring an additional 224,534 shares in the last quarter.
+Finally, Long Pond Capital LP lifted its position in Spirit Realty Capital by 47.3% in the 3rd quarter.
+Long Pond Capital LP now owns 3,819,439 shares of the real estate investment trust’s stock valued at $175,847,000 after acquiring an additional 1,227,013 shares in the last quarter.
+94.69% of the stock is currently owned by institutional investors and hedge funds.

 A number of brokerages recently issued reports on SRC.
 Royal Bank of Canada began coverage on Spirit Realty Capital in a report on Friday, September 17th.
 They set a “sector perform” rating and a $53.00 price target on the stock.
 Morgan Stanley reduced their price target on Spirit Realty Capital from $55.00 to $50.00 and set an “equal weight” rating on the stock in a report on Friday, December 3rd.
-Wolfe Research began coverage on Spirit Realty Capital in a report on Friday, December 10th.
+Wolfe Research started coverage on Spirit Realty Capital in a report on Friday, December 10th.
 They set an “outperform” rating and a $57.00 price target on the stock.
-Mizuho boosted their price target on Spirit Realty Capital from $48.00 to $52.00 and gave the company a “neutral” rating in a report on Tuesday, November 30th.
-Finally, Zacks Investment Research downgraded Spirit Realty Capital from a “buy” rating to a “hold” rating in a report on Tuesday, December 7th.
+Zacks Investment Research downgraded Spirit Realty Capital from a “buy” rating to a “hold” rating in a report on Tuesday, December 7th.
+Finally, Mizuho upped their target price on Spirit Realty Capital from $48.00 to $52.00 and gave the stock a “neutral” rating in a report on Tuesday, November 30th.
 Five research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, Spirit Realty Capital currently has a consensus rating of “Buy” and a consensus price target of $53.16.

 Spirit Realty Capital (NYSE:SRC) last issued its quarterly earnings results on Tuesday, November 2nd.
 The real estate investment trust reported $0.32 EPS for the quarter, missing analysts’ consensus estimates of $0.80 by ($0.48).
 Spirit Realty Capital had a return on equity of 4.48% and a net margin of 26.94%.
 The company had revenue of $151.38 million during the quarter, compared to the consensus estimate of $151.95 million.
 During the same period in the prior year, the firm earned $0.72 earnings per share.
 On average, equities analysts anticipate that Spirit Realty Capital will post 3.19 EPS for the current year.